takng/marketplaces/azure/wpm/templates/installer/ReadMe.txt

-Please copy the latest online "Solarwinds-Orion-WPM.exe" in installer folder.
+Please copy the latest online "Solarwinds-Orion-WPM.exe" in installer folder and delete this file before packaging and uploading.